louisponet/blog/content/posts/icc_1_seqlock/index.md

     self.version.store(v.wrapping_add(1), Ordering::Release);
 }
 ```
 Our `SeqLock` implementation should now be correct and is in fact pretty much identical to others around.

-Next up is something that's covered much less frequently: timing and potentially optimizing the implementation.
+We now turn to an aspect that's covered much less frequently: timing and potentially optimizing the implementation.
-There is not much room to play with here, but it serves as a good first demonstration of some basic concepts that surround timing low latency constructs, and give a glimpse into the inner workings of the cpu.
+There is not much room to play with here, but while going through potential optimizations we will touch on some key concepts that surround the business of timing low latency constructs.
+As a bonus we will get a first glimpse into the inner workings of the cpu.

-BTW, if memory models and barriers are really your schtick, live a little and marvel your way through [The Linux Kernel Docs on Memory Barriers](https://docs.kernel.org/core-api/wrappers/memory-barriers.html).
+P.S.: if memory models and barriers are really your schtick, live a little and marvel your way through [The Linux Kernel Docs on Memory Barriers](https://docs.kernel.org/core-api/wrappers/memory-barriers.html).

 # Performance
-Does the `fetch_add` make the `write` function of the [final implementation](@/posts/icc_1_seqlock/index.md#tl-dr) indeed faster?
+THe main question we will answer is: Does the `fetch_add` make the `write` function of the [final implementation](@/posts/icc_1_seqlock/index.md#tl-dr) indeed faster?

 ## Timing 101
 The full details regarding the suite of timing and performance measurements tools I have developed to track the performance of [**Mantra**](@/posts/hello_world/index.md) will be divulged in a later post.

 For now, the key points are:

 **Use `rdtscp` to take timestamps**: the `rdtscp` hardware counter is a monotonously increasing cpu cycle counter (at base frequency) which is reset upon startup.
 What's even better is that on recent cpus it is shared between all cores (look for `constant_tsc` in `/proc/cpuinfo`).
 It is the cheapest, at ~5ns overhead, and most precise way to take timestamps.
-An added benefit is that it partially orders operations (see discussion above), in that it will not execute until _"all previous instructions have executed and all previous loads are globally visible"_ see [this](https://www.felixcloutier.com/x86/rdtscp).
+An added benefit is that it partially orders operations (see discussion above), in that it will not execute until _"all previous instructions have executed and all previous loads are globally visible"_, see [this](https://www.felixcloutier.com/x86/rdtscp).
 Using an `_mm_lfence` after the initial `rdtscp` will also force executions to not begin before the timestamp is taken.
 This is **the only reasonable way** to time on really low latency scales.

 **use [`core_affinity`](https://docs.rs/core_affinity/latest/core_affinity/) and `isolcpus`**: The combination of the [`isolcpus`](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cpu-partitioning/isolcpus) kernel parameter with binding a thread in `rust` to a specific core allows us to minimize jitter coming from whatever else is running on the computer.
 I have isolated the p-cores on my cpu for our testing purposes.
 See [Erik Rigtorp's low latency tuning guide](https://rigtorp.se/low-latency-guide/) for even more info.